 Accessing Bank Accounts for Funeral Costs

-Fortunately, most banks in the UK and US have a "Funeral Invoice Policy."
-Even if an account is frozen pending probate, the bank will often release funds directly to a funeral director if you present:
+Fortunately, most U.S. banks have a policy allowing the release of funds for funeral expenses.
+Even if an account is frozen pending probate, the bank will often pay funds directly to a funeral home if you present:

 - An original death certificate.